Welcome Prospective Student!

 Following receipt of all materials, applications will be evaluated by the admissions committee.
 Acceptance by the Group assures that a major professor, space, research support, and facilities will be available.
 Final approval on admissions is made and communicated by the Dean of Graduate Studies.

-We recommend that students apply for teaching and/or research assistantships.
+We recommend that students apply for teaching and/or research assistantships even before your are admitted.

 The Animal Science Department Application for Teaching Assistantships here should be completed and submitted to the Animal Science Department.
 To insure consideration, this application form, along with copies of all transcripts, and three letters of recommendation, should be submitted by March 1 to the Animal Science Advising Center.